shockscript/spec/src/_BASE/metadata.md

 ## Reserved meta-data

-Certain meta-data are reserved, such as `Event`.
+Certain meta-data are reserved in some contexts, such as `Event`.